 - Lunchtime provision was reviewed and additional equipment purchased to ensure that a range of opportunities was available for children.
 Play Leader training has ensured that this equipment has been well utilised.

-- 3 Sports clubs ran throughout the year; 60 children attended these.
+- A variety of sports/physical activity clubs ran throughout the year.
 Many of these were subsidised in order to ensure access for all.
 These included, yoga, netball, football, dance and multi skills.

 - Additional PE resources were purchased to ensure that the PE scheme of work can be fully implemented.